klushok-etv/schrodingers-lantern/README.md

 That means it is advised to keep filenames short and not use deeply nested directories, as the full path of each file (including directories, '/' characters, base name, dot and extension) has to be 31 chars at a maximum.
 For example, the filename `/website/images/bird_thumbnail.jpg` is 34 chars and will cause some problems if used, for example in `exists()` or in case another file starts with the same first 31 characters. [[source](https://arduino-esp8266.readthedocs.io/en/latest/filesystem.html)]

 ### data upload
-The suggested data uploader does work over OTA provided there is not password set.
+The suggested data uploader does work over OTA provided there is no password set.
 To upload the data contained on the SPI storage of the ESP32 you could therefore first flash firmware without an OTA password, upload the data folder and then reflash with OTA password.
 After uploading the data folder you will have to go through the wifi manager to reconnect to your local network.

 Alternatively there are tools available which can generate ([spiffsgen.py](https://github.com/espressif/esp-idf/blob/166c30e7b2ed1dcaae56179329540a862915208a/components/spiffs/spiffsgen.py)) and upload ([otatool.py](https://github.com/espressif/esp-idf/blob/166c30e/components/app_update/otatool.py)) spiffs data.